 - Postman: probably the best API development environment on the market.
 I always use it when working with APIs and designing my own APIs.

 - Adobe Creative Cloud: I’m lucky that I get a discount on the Adobe suite as a student, but I would pay for it regardless.
-Between Photoshop, Illustrator, and Acrobat, there’s simply nothing you can’t designing by using these products.
+Between Photoshop, Illustrator, and Acrobat, there’s simply nothing you can’t design by using these products.
 Next: learning how to use Adobe XD.

 - Google Slides: I already mentioned the Google Drive suite, but I actually do a lot of my daily design in Google Slides.
 It’s super easy to create quick tables and graphs in there, which are perfect to add to my articles.